 * To work out the average, HMRC will add together the total trading profits and losses for the 3 tax years then divide by 3 and use this to calculate a monthly amount.
 Where an individual has not been self-employed throughout the 3 year period the average will be based on periods of “continuous” employment meaning 2016/17 will be ignored if no self-employment in 2017/18 and grants based on 2018/19 only.

-– Unlike the employee scheme, the self-employed can continue to work as they receive support
+– Unlike the employee furlough scheme, the self-employed can continue to work as they receive support

 – Individuals who have recently become self-employed will not be eligible to access this scheme

-– HMRC will identify eligible taxpayers and contact them directly with guidance on how to apply online
+– HMRC have identified eligible taxpayers and contacted them directly with guidance on how to apply online

 – If you claim tax credits, you’ll need to include the grant in your claim as income